ForgeRock/forgeops/helm/gatling-benchmark/README.md

 Benchmark pod will be in Init:0/1 state until tests are finished.

 To see gatling progress output, run `./logs.sh`.

+## Run benchmark manually
+To manually trigger a benchmark after deployment, you need to follow the following 2 steps:
+* Set ```runAfterDeployment: false``` in gatling-benchmark values.yaml under benchmark section.
+* When you want to run the test, add a ready file at the root of the forgeops-benchmark-gatling container e.g. ```kubectl exe <podname> -c forgeops-benchmark-gatling touch /ready```

+The presence of the above ready file will trigger the gatling job and start the simulation.

 ## Access benchmark results